Connections-Business-Directory/Connections/README.txt

 [Complete Changelog can be found here.](https://connections-pro.com/changelog/)

+= 8.28.1 09/24/2018 =
+* TWEAK: Remove the advanced compatibility option to remove the registration of the Google Maps API as it is no longer relevent.
+* TWEAK: Remove advance compatibility option to define whether the JavaScript libraries are loaded in the page header or footer.
+* TWEAK: Remove usage of `cnOptions::getJavaScriptFooter()` throughout.
+* TWEAK: Refactor deprecated  `cnOptions::getJavaScriptFooter()` and `cnOptions::getGoogleMapsAPI()` to simply return true.
+* TWEAK: Couple CSS tweaks to further help prevent theme's from applying styles to map tiles.
+* TWEAK: Rename jQuery appear to jQuery cnAppear to prevent clashes with older versions of the jQuery plugin.
+* BUG: Do not bind a popup to the map level marker if no content was captured via the shortcode.
+* BUG: Autofill state (region) and country not functioning correctly under some circumstances.
+* I18N: Update POT file.
+* I18N: Update MO files.
+* DEV: Remove commented out code.

 = 8.28 09/14/2018 =
 * NEW: Bump minimum PHP version to 5.4.
 * NEW: Introduce the Map API with multiple map tile service providers such as Google Maps, Wikimedia Maps and OpenStreetMaps.